firebase/firebase-tools/src/firestore/README.md

   indexes: array           // Use an empty array to disable indexes on this collectionGroup + fieldPath
-    queryScope: string     // One of "COLLECTION", "COLLECTION_GROUP" order?: string         // One of "ASCENDING", "DESCENDING"; excludes arrayConfig property arrayConfig?: string   // If this parameter used, value must be "CONTAINS"; excludes order property
+    queryScope: string     // One of "COLLECTION", "COLLECTION_GROUP" order?: string         // One of "ASCENDING", "DESCENDING"; excludes arrayConfig property arrayConfig?: string   // If this parameter used, must be "CONTAINS"; excludes order property
 ```